Maui Weekly Coverage of March Prison Meeting

 1280 S. Kihei Road

-Working with Public Works, upcountry landowners, and flood control experts to reduce the risk of flooding in South Maui - North-South Collector Road
+Working with Public Works, upcountry landowners, as well as flood control and wetlands experts to reduce the risk of flooding in South Maui with retention basins, gulch maintenance and revegetation.
+Protecting and restoring our wetlands and other natural resources is also a top priority. - More Roads & Infrastructure

-Supporting efforts to speed the replacement of cesspools in Maui Meadows with clean water alternatives and advocating for identification and treatment of pollution from failing pipes at major hotels and condo developments - Healthy Living through Smart Growth
+Untreated sewage is killing our reefs and polluting our beach water.
+We are supporting efforts to speed the replacement of cesspools in Maui Meadows with clean water alternatives and advocating for identification and treatment of pollution from failing pipes at major hotels and condo developments.

 Concerned about the issues on this site?